deepsense-ai/db-ally/docs/quickstart/semantic-similarity.md

 ## Next Steps

-Explore [Quickstart Part 3: Multiple Views](./multiple-views.md) to learn how to run queries with multiple views and display the results based on the view that was used to fetch the data.
+Explore [Quickstart Part 4: Multiple Views](./multiple-views.md) to learn how to run queries with multiple views and display the results.